-9 Active versus inactive (e.g., physical appearance and other indicators of active operation).
+&lt;sup>9 Active versus inactive (e.g., physical appearance and other indicators of active operation).

 Each fence that terminates at or below the OHWL will be inventoried.
-Georeferenced pictures of each site will be taken to indicate general fence condition and how the terminal fence end appears in regard to WSEL.
+Georeferenced pictures of each site will be taken to indicate general fence condition and how the terminal fence end appears in regard to water surface elevation (WSL).
+WSEL.
 Field notes at each site will include a description of the fence condition and need for repairs or potential retrofit (i.e., extension).
 Results of the fence inventory will be organized into GIS coverage and a database.